-This can include preparing a will, contract, or other instrument (legal document).
+This can include preparing a will, contract, or another instrument (legal document).
 Texas Government Code 81.101(a).
-The practice of law also includes all advice to clients, all action taken for clients in matters connected with the law, and a course of conduct that encourages litigation and the prosecution of claims.
+The practice of law also includes all advice to clients, all actions taken for clients in matters connected with the law, and a course of conduct that encourages litigation and the prosecution of claims.

 Courts can consider whether other actions fit under a “practice of law” definition.
 Judges will carefully determine the facts involved and the legal effect of actions taken to make their decision.
 Texas Government Code 81.101(b).

 Section 83.001(a) of the Texas Government Code does not allow a person to “charge or receive, either directly or indirectly, any compensation for all or any part of the preparation of a legal instrument affecting title to real property, including a deed, deed of trust, mortgage, and transfer or release of lien.
 This law does not apply to licensed attorneys, real estate brokers or salesmen, and mineral property lease transactions.

 What acts are not considered the “practice of law”?